 (e) for any other act or omission that in the opinion of the Minister may adversely affect the functioning of the Authority.

-[Clause 2 amended by No. 10 of 2001 s.
+[Clause 2 amended: No. 10 of 2001 s.
 220.]

 3. Temporary members

 (1) If an appointed member other than the chairperson is unable to act by reason of sickness, absence or other cause the Minister may appoint —